Rural Tribal Health

 Besides the Indian Health Service, what federal agencies support AI/AN healthcare and services initiatives?

-The Indian Health Care Improvement Act sets forth the national policy on Indian health.
-This and other legislation identify specific authority, roles, and responsibility for AI/AN health and human services across the entire federal government.
+The Indian Health Care Improvement Act (IHCIA) sets forth the national policy on Indian health.
+This and other legislation identify specific authority, roles, and responsibility for AI/AN health and human services across the entire federal government in addition to vesting certain authorities in tribes as providers and programs and establishing specific provisions for IHS eligible patients.
+IHCIA ensures tribal rights to access, bill and be reimbursed by federal programs such as Medicare and Medicaid.
 A number of other programs housed within the federal government, particularly the Department of Health and Human Services, support AI/AN people and have programs that benefit tribal healthcare services.

 - CDC's Office of Minority Health (OMH) – Supports tribal public health initiatives

-- CMS Division of Tribal Affairs – Works with AI/AN communities enabling access to culturally appropriate healthcare to CMS beneficiaries and provides technical assistance through CMS Native American Contacts representing each IHS region
+- CMS Division of Tribal Affairs – Works with nationwide advocates through the Tribal Technical Advisory Group (TTAG) to address Medicare and Medicaid policies and procedures that impact tribes and also with individual AI/AN communities ensuring access to culturally appropriate healthcare to CMS beneficiaries.
+CMS provides technical assistance through CMS Native American Contacts representing each IHS region

 - Federal Office of Rural Health Policy (FORHP) – Funds community-based programs that serve rural areas, including reservations and other tribal lands